CanobbioE/hugo-blog/content/posts/the-art-of-thank-you/thank-you.md

 > "That was a great display of patience"
 > ...so on and so forth.

-Finally, remember that, **sometimes**, "sorry" is completely fine.
+Finally, let's remember that, **sometimes**, "sorry" is completely fine.
 We have that word, and we are supposed to use it when it matters.

 There's no way to _thank-you-fy_ a "Sorry to hear that" or a "Sorry I drove my car into your swimming pool".
 Nevertheless, start thanking and complimenting people virtues.
 It will boost people's morale and make you more likeable!

+I wanted to share this piece of information, because it's something that really helped me grow both professionally and as a person.

 You reached the end of this post, thank you for your time!